Donatoz/nodus/Common/Nodus.RenderEngine/Vulkan/Docs/Renderers.md

 Each Vulkan renderer has to be supplied with a rendering context, which serves as the main configuration interface.

+A renderer can be re-initialized with the different context, while it is advised to use high-level abstractions (`Nodus.RenderEngine.Common`) to manipulate the render process at runtime.

 ## Graph-based renderers

 A graph-based renderer (`VkGraphRendererBase`) has it's rendering logic split into separate `IVkTask`'s, which execute the